 SFAS No. 142, Goodwill and Other Intangible Assets, requires that we evaluate on an annual basis (or whenever events occur which may indicate possible impairment) whether any portion of our recorded goodwill is impaired.
 The recoverability of goodwill is a critical accounting policy that requires subjective estimates in the preparation of the consolidated financial statements.
 Goodwill impairment is determined by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
-If the fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is not considered impaired.
-If the fair value of the reporting unit is less than the carrying amount, goodwill is considered impaired.
+If the fair value of the reporting unit exceeds its carrying amount, goodwill of the reporting unit is less than the carrying amount, goodwill is considered impaired.
 We estimate the fair value of our reporting units using market multiples of comparable entities, including recent transactions, or a combination of market multiples and a discounted cash flow methodology.